Yanchep

 Source / Links: Link 1 Link 2

 A major mixed-use, transit-oriented Strategic Metropolitan Centre planned to service the North-West corridor of Perth.
-The 106-hectare project is governed by Approved Structure Plan No. 100 and Improvement Plan No. 60 (gazetted 2024) to coordinate its delivery.
+The 106-hectare project is governed by Improvement Plan No. 60 (gazetted 2024) to coordinate delivery across multiple landowners.
 It features the METRONET Yanchep Rail Extension and Station (opened July 2024) as its primary transit hub.
-The centre is planned to accommodate a minimum of 6,500 dwellings and provide extensive retail, commercial, educational, health, and civic facilities for the Yanchep-Two Rocks region.
+The centre is planned to accommodate a minimum of 6,500 dwellings and provide extensive retail, commercial, educational, health, and civic facilities, including a proposed 2-stage health centre in partnership with Edith Cowan University.

 Communities, Precincts & Urban Renewal